 Iowa Department of Human Services

-During the period between 2012 and 2018, CWG assisted the Michigan Department of Health and Human Services to implement the Qualitative Review Process (QSR).
+Since 2012 to date, CWG has assisted the Michigan Department of Health and Human Services to implement the Qualitative Review Process (QSR).
 CWG assisted the State in developing its own QSR protocol, train its QA staff in its use, provide coaching to the review team and introduce the process to the initial review counties.
 Periodically, CWG has assisted the system with inter-rater reliability assessments and coaching.

 CWG Senior Associate Cornelius Bird presented Keynote and workshops at the 2018 MITEAM CQI Conference in Lansing.